datomatic/laravel-enum-collections/README.md

 ```

 ### toValues method
-`toValues` method serialize the collection content, if the element is a `PureEnum` will be pass the `name` of the case, otherwise the `value`.
+The `toValues` method serializes the collection content.
+If the element is a `PureEnum`, it will return the `name` of the case; otherwise, it will return the `value`.

 ```php
 use \Datomatic\EnumCollections\EnumCollection;